emanuelegiona/ns3-ext-process/README.md

     ```

     The `childPid` value may be obtained from the same `ExternalProcess` instance by invoking the `ExternalProcess::GetPid(void)` function.

+6. Termination of all external processes (_e.g._ simulation fatal errors)

+    In order to prevent external processes from living on in cases of `NS_FATAL_ERROR` being invoked by the simulation, it is possible to explicitly kill all processes via a static function.

+    ```
+    static void ExternalProcess::GracefulExit(void);
+    ```

+    Being a static function, there is no need to retrieve any instance of `ExternalProcess` for this instruction.

 Please find the complete API and more details in the [source code][ExternalProcess_source].